-Our Future Success Depends on the Successful Development and Market Acceptance of New Products.
+If We are Unable to Develop and Introduce New Products and Product Enhancements Successfully and in a Cost-Effective and Timely Manner, or to Achieve Market Acceptance of Our New Products, our Operating Results Would be Adversely Affected.
 We believe our revenue growth and future operating results will depend on our ability to complete development of new products and enhancements, introduce these products in a timely, cost-effective manner, achieve broad market acceptance of these products and enhancements, and reduce our product costs.
 We may not be able to introduce any new products or any enhancements to our existing products on a timely basis, or at all.
 In addition, the introduction of any new products could adversely affect the sales of certain of our existing products.